 - Has been convicted of a felony or has a felony charge pending;

-- Is under age 29 and was found guilty as a juvenile at age 14 or older of an act which would be a felony if committed by an adult under federal law or the laws of any state.
+- Is under age 29 and was found guilty as a juvenile at age 14 or older of an act which would be a felony, or misdemeanor assault or battery against a household or family member, if committed by an adult.
 A person who would be disqualified based on adjudications as a juvenile will not be disqualified if he or she has completed a term of service of no less than two years in the Armed Forces of the United States and, if such person has been discharged from the Armed Forces of the United States, received an honorable discharge;

 - Has been convicted of two or more misdemeanors within the last five years (with certain exceptions);